EmilyMarkowitz-NOAA/NMFSReports/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# **This repo has now been ARCHIVED AND DEPRECIATED.** Only use this repository for reference.

 # NMFSReports <a href={https://emilymarkowitz-noaa.github.io/NMFSReports}><img src="man/figures/logo.png" align="right" width=139 height=139 alt="logo with an image of a NOAA Fisheries report" />

 ### *Easily write NOAA reports and Tech Memos in R Markdown*